-Director Spring 2014: Professor Maura Tumulty, Department of Philosophy
+Director Spring 2015: Associate Professor Edward Witherspoon, Department of Philosophy

 Founded in 1413, the University of St. Andrews is the oldest university in Scotland, and one of the premier institutions of higher learning in Britain.
 The university draws over a fifth of its 5,700 undergraduates from overseas, representing some 75 different nationalities.

 The town of St. Andrews — also known as the "home of golf" — is a beautiful burgh of about 15,000 people on the rugged east coast of Scotland.
 It has a vibrant town center filled with shops, cafes, and restaurants (plus the impressive ruins of the ancient cathedral).

 There is reliable train and bus service to nearby larger cities, such as Dundee, Edinburgh, Glasgow, and Stirling.
 Edinburgh's international airport offers daily budget flights to European destinations.

 Participants register as students at the University of St. Andrews and have the same access to all of its facilities as regular students do.
 In order to earn the equivalent of four Colgate credits, each student takes the course offered by the study group director and two to three courses from the St. Andrews curriculum.